 Letters of introduction for freelance writers

-I mentioned in a recent post that around 90% of my LOIs were getting replies.
-Even if the response is a ‘no thanks’, I see this as a positive sign that they took the time to reply to my query.
+Even if the response is a ‘no thanks’, I see this as a positive sign.
+Because they took the time to reply to my query.

-Unlike a pitch you send to a magazine or newspaper editor where you can get a yes straight away, I’ve never had an immediate yes from an LOI – but the point of these letters is to start a conversation.
-And unlike a query letter to a traditional publication, you can send bulk lots of these letters out with only minimal tweaks.
+Unlike a pitch you send to a magazine or newspaper editor where you can get a yes straight away, I’ve never had an immediate yes from an LOI.

 What does an LOI need to contain?